Income Approach and the Discounted Cash Flow Methodology

 Common pitfalls in the use of the growth rate include the wrongful application of the growth rate to all line items of the income statement individually, thereby ignoring the relations of revenues, and an understatement of growth resulting from an overly conservative perception of uncertainty.

 A business value as well as damages need to be determined in a specific currency.
 Therefore, financial projections denominated in another currency need to be converted, applying an appropriate exchange rate.

-Theoretically, the most precise approach would be to translate all foreign currency transactions with the exchange rate at the date of the transaction.
-In practice though, balance sheet items are typically converted applying the exchange rate as at the date of the balance sheet, while income statement items are converted applying an average exchange rate for the period covered.
+Theoretically, the most precise approach would be to translate all foreign currency transactions with the exchange rate on the date of the transaction.
+In practice though, balance sheet items are typically converted applying the exchange rate as at the date of the balance sheet, whereas income statement items are converted applying an average exchange rate for the period covered.